gbbr/gopherblog/README.md

 `go build`

-This should create the binary called `gopherblog` for you which comes with the following flags:
+This should create the binary called `gopherblog`.
+On my machine, for example, I naively run the blog as:

+`./gopherblog -db="root:root@tcp(localhost:3306)/gopherblog"`

+The following command-line flags are provided:

 | Flag         | Default Value                              | Description                                     |
 | ------------- |:------------------------------------------|:------------------------------------------------|